<

 3,238 ftGain

-Extends the Flattop route with a Class 2–3 ridge scramble to Hallett’s rocky summit.
-The approach is well-travelled; the final push involves some hand-over-foot movement.
-Outstanding 360° views of the park’s signature peaks.
-Best as a second-season objective after Flattop.
+Extends the Flattop route with a Class 2-3 ridge scramble to Hallett’s rocky summit.
+The approach is well-traveled; the final push involves some hand-over-foot movement.
+Outstanding 360° views.

-Bear Lake Road corridor is extremely popular — arrive before 6am or take the free park shuttle from Estes Park to guarantee trailhead access.
+RMNP planning notes: Bear Lake Road corridor is extremely popular — arrive before 6 AM or take the free park shuttle from Estes Park to guarantee trailhead access.
 America the Beautiful Pass ($80/yr) covers entry and pays for itself in 3 visits.

 Park 02 · Washington State